xbeat/Machine-Learning/README.md

 Kubernetes Pod configurations follow a hierarchical YAML structure that defines container specifications, volumes, and runtime behaviors.
 The structure begins with apiVersion and kind declarations, followed by metadata and spec sections that contain the core pod definitions.

+## Dropout Layers for Neural Network Regularization

+Understanding Dropout Layers

+Dropout layers serve as a powerful regularization technique in neural networks by randomly deactivating a proportion of neurons during training.
+This process prevents co-adaptation of neurons and reduces overfitting by forcing the network to learn more robust features that are useful in conjunction with many different random subsets of neurons.

 ## Sampling in Statistics with Python

 Introduction to Sampling in Statistics